thisismydesign/autowow/README.md

 * Commits and pushed changes to `master`
 * Rebases `release` branch to master
 * Releases gem via `rake release`
+* Changes version information to development in README if present

 Prerequisites: on master